 With our aging population, the issue of asset protection and management after entering a nursing home or care facility has become critically important.
 A careful review of your estate and the creation of a care agreement can avoid disputes with nursing homes and the potential loss of assets and seizure of property over unpaid bills.
 This is especially important if you are receiving Medicare or Medicaid benefits.

 CONTACT US TODAY FOR A FREE CONSULTATION AT 423-281-0924 or 276-200-4303

 The estate planning attorneys at Jim Williams & Associates have prepared numerous estate plans for clients in Tennessee and Virginia.
 We believe that having a clear understanding of our client’s needs and providing them with a clear explanation of their legal rights and options will avoid family disputes over the client’s healthcare treatment while they are living and their estate after they pass away.
-For more information and a FREE consultation, please CONTACT an estate planning attorney at our downtown Kingsport office located in the Historic First National Bank building at the corner of Broad and Center Street.
+For more information and a FREE consultation, please CONTACT an estate planning attorney at our downtown Kingsport office located at 324 Cherokee St.